Tamil dynasties: Chola dynasty

 Chola Empire under Rajendra Chola (c.
 1030).

 The Chola dynasty was a Tamil thalassocratic empire of southern India, one of the longest-ruling dynasties in the world history.
 The earliest datable references to the Chola are in inscriptions from the 3rd century BCE left by Ashoka, of the Maurya Empire.
 As one of the Three Crowned Kings of Tamilakam, along with the Chera and Pandya, the dynasty continued to govern over varying territory until the 13th century CE.
 Despite these ancient origins, the period when it is appropriate to speak of a "Chola Empire" only begins with the medieval Cholas in the mid-9th century CE when Vijayalaya Chola, the successor of Srikantha Chola captured Thanjavur from the Pandyas.

 The heartland of the Cholas was the fertile valley of the Kaveri River, but they ruled a significantly larger area at the height of their power from the later half of the 9th century till the beginning of the 13th century.
-The whole country south of the Tungabhadra was united and held as one state for a period of three centuries and more between 907 and 1215 AD.
+The whole country south of the Tungabhadra was united and held as one state for a period of three centuries and more between 907 and 1215 CE.
 Under Rajaraja I and his successors Rajendra I, Rajadhiraja I, Rajendra II, Virarajendra, and Kulothunga Chola I, the dynasty became a military, economic and cultural power in South Asia and South-East Asia.
 The power of the new empire was proclaimed to the eastern world by the expedition to the Ganges which Rajendra Chola I undertook and by naval raids on cities of the city-state of Srivijaya, as well as by the repeated embassies to China.
 The Chola fleet represented the zenith of ancient Indian maritime capacity.